Judges and Prizes

-National Letters About Literature prizes have changed for the 2013 reading and writing contest.
-Judges for the Center for the Book in the Library of Congress will select three national winners (one per competition level) who will each receive a $1,000 cash award and 3 national second place winners (one per competition level) who will each receive a $150 cash award.
+Judges for the Center for the Book in the Library of Congress select three national winners (one per competition level) who each receive a $1,000 cash award and three national second place winners (one per competition level) who each receive a $200 cash award.

-In Oregon, prizes will remain the same as in the past.
-Local judges will select one winner and one runner-up at each competition level.
+In Oregon, local judges select one winner and one runner-up at each competition level from the entries that make it through the national screening.
 Judges select honorable mentions and semi-finalists at their discretion; therefore, the number varies from year to year.
-In 2012, Oregon had 8 honorable mentions and 56 semi-finalists.
-The three Oregon winners received a check for $100, three runners-up received a check for $50, honorable mentions received a $25 bookstore gift certificate, and semi-finalists received a $10 bookstore gift certificate.
+In 2015, Oregon had 13 honorable mentions and 105 semi-finalists.
+(A semi-finalist is any student who made it through the national screening but was not a winner, runner-up, or honorable mention in Oregon.)
+The three Oregon winners received a check for $100, three runners-up received a check for $50, honorable mentions received a $25 bookstore gift card, and semi-finalists received a $10 bookstore gift card.